RalfJung/git-mirror/README.rst

-Here, ``local`` has to be set to the path where the repository is stored locally. ``deploy-key`` is the name of the SSH key used for pushing the changes to other repositories. ``owner`` is the e-mail-address that error messages occurring during synchronization are sent to.
+Here, ``local`` has to be set to the path where the repository is stored locally. ``deploy-key`` is the name of the SSH key used for pushing the changes to other repositories. ``owner`` is the e-mail-address that errors occurring during synchronization are sent to.
 And finally, the URLs to push to are given by ``mirror-<something>``.
 If these other servers also run gitolite and have a symmetric setup, then no matter where a change is pushed, git-mirror will forward it to all the other repositories.

 Setup (GitHub)
 --------------

-This explains how to configure a GitHub repository that should be part of a synchronized set.
-I will assume that one of the copies of the repository lives on a gitolite server you control.
+If one of the to-be-synced repositories is on GitHub, you can obviously not use the procedure above to sync changes that are arriving at GitHub, to the other repositories.
+Instead, we will use a webhook, such that GitHub tells your server that a change happened, and then your server can pull the changes to its local repository and synchronize all the others.
+This assumes that the server running the webhook also hosts one of the copies of the git repository.

-Since you cannot install a normal git hook on GitHub, syncing changes that are sent to GitHub has to be done with a webhook.
 First of all, you will have to configure your webserver to run ``webhook.py`` as CGI script.
 Consult the webserver documentation for more details.

 Secondly, ``webhook.py`` needs to be able to find the main git-mirror scripts, and it needs to be able to execute them as the ``git`` user.
 For the first